The Simulator: Understanding Adaptive Sampling in the Moderate-Confidence Regime: Proof of Theorem

 \begin{proof}[Proof of Proposition~\ref{Appendix:BestArmProp}] Throughout the proof, will use the elementary inequality that for any events $A$ and $B$, $\Pr[A] \le \Pr[A \cap B] + \Pr[B^c]$ without comment.
 Let's start by proving Equation~\ref{topline}.
 Define $W_{\pi} = \{ N_{\pi(1)}(T) \le \tau\} $, and let $W$ to be corresponding events when $\pi$ is taken to be the identity.
 We see $W_{\pi}$ is $ \calF_T$-measurable, and if $\Alg^{\bS_n}$ is the symmetrized algorithm obtained from $\Alg$, then

 Hence, it suffices to assume that $\Alg$ is symmetric and work with $\pi$ being the identity.
-Let's start by proving Equation~\ref{topline}.
 Since the first $\tau$ samples from arm $1$ under $\Sim(\nu)$ are i.i.d from $\nu_1$, and since all samples from all other arms are i.i.d from $\nu_2$, we see that \begin{claim} $W$ is a truthful event for $\Sim(\nu)$. \end{claim} This implies that

-where $i$ follows from the following Claim~\ref{Btruthful}.
+where $(i)$ follows from the following Claim~\ref{Btruthful}.
 Hence, Lemma~\ref{SpecializedFano} implies

 For the next part, we may also assume without loss of generality that $\Alg$ is symmetric.
 Define the set $A_{t} = \{i: N_i((t+1)\wedge T) > \tau\}$ (these are the set of arms that have been pulled more than $\tau$ times), and let $S_m = T \wedge \sup \{t: |A_t| \le m\}$ ($S_m$ is the last time that $A_t$ is no larger than $m$).
 Note that $S_m$ is indeed a stopping time wrt to $\{\calF_t\}$, since the $t+1$-th arm to be sampled is determined by all the samples seen up to time $t$, and internal randomness in $\Alg$.
 Hence, we have that